xxplunderxx/467-Product-System/README.md

 # 467-Product-System
-Group project for 467 class
+Group project for 467 (software engineering class)

 # Background
 Group project for my software engineering class taken in spring of 2022.
 Read problem statement for more information